SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/turningTable.md

 </div>

 <h3>Integration of the turntable to the system</h3>
-At time of submission the turntable is not integrated to the system, because there are still some difficulties to cope with.
-The biggest problem is that the turntable is quite high, which increases the amount of configuration-errors of the robot.
-To solve this issue, we could embed it into the working table.
-Another aspect to consider is that the camera would need to be recalibrated to the new setting which would demand some more time.
+At the time of submission, the turntable has not been integrated into the system due to some difficulties that need to be addressed.
+The main issue is that the turntable's height increases the likelihood of configuration errors for the robot.
+To resolve this, we suggest embedding the turntable into the working table.
+Another consideration is that the camera would need to be recalibrated for the new setting, which would require additional time.

-To sum it up: We proposed a simple 'one-axis-solution' to overcome the problems of orientation-constraints.
-It shows the redundancy of a second robot in a way cheaper solution.
+In summary, we have proposed a simple 'one-axis' solution to overcome the constraints of orientation.
+This approach demonstrates the redundancy of a second robot and provides a more cost-effective solution.